Our Crawl over Crawl feature allows you to compare two different crawls and displays crawl evolutions.

 - Status Codes

-For instance, in the ‘Content’ section, you acccess a strong focus on your duplications’ evolution between crawls:
+For instance, in the ‘Content’ section, you will find a strong focus on the differences in duplication between the two crawls:

-Also, you can analyze how your page depth has evolved crawl over crawl.
-In the graph below, you can see depth movements:
+Also, you can analyze how your page depth differs between the two crawls.
+In the graph below, you can see depth differences:

 For example, if we look at depth 5, we can see pages that are gone to shallower or deeper depth or pages that come from shallower or deeper depth between crawl 1 and 2.
 Here, 264 pages that were in crawl 1 and in depth 5 have gone to a shallower depth (depth 4, 3 or 2).

-This is just a snapshot of what is available.
-Our Data Explorer also lets you dig into more than 300 metrics to run crawl comparisons.
+This is just an overview of what is available.
+Our Data Explorer also lets you dig into more than 700 metrics for crawl comparisons.